 ‘The orders ask us to do something that is obviously and inherently dangerous.
 Why do you want to go to Arcachon?
 What is wrong with Bordeaux?’

 ‘Simple, I do not want anyone, even my most loyal subjects, to known I am in Aquitaine.
 The sole exception is the Capital de Buch, who will help us organise our journey.
 The Bay of Arcachon is on his land.
 No one else will know of our arrival.’

 ‘Sire, do you know the entrance to the bay of Arcachon and how dangerous it is?’ asked the captain of the Sally.
 ‘Just a tiny crack in miles and miles of sand dunes.
 There is a channel but it shifts year by year, season by season even.
 If you don’t sail it regularly you may never find the channel.’
 He sighed in exasperation.
 ‘And most of the time there is heavy surf running across the entrance.
 It is a fool’s errand.’

 The Prince nodded his head slowly and gave each man a cursory look.
 ‘Gentlemen, do you believe in maritime law?’

-‘Yes, of course we do, and that is why we will go to Bordeaux and not Arcachon,’ replied the captain of the Sally.
+‘Yes, of course we do, and that is why we will go to Bordeaux and not Arcachon.’ replied the captain of the Sally.
 Having spoken up once, he was clearly determined to see this through.

 ‘Then you had best read over your initial orders.
-I have been appointed captain of the Sally and Commander of the fleet, giving me effective control of all three ships.
+I have been appointed the Captain of the Sally and Commander of the fleet, giving me effective control of all three ships.
 That is why we are going to Arcachon and not to Bordeaux.
 We will find that channel and we will sail through it.
 I have in fact done it several times before.’

-‘How long did you have to wait to get the right day?’grumbled the captain of the Sally, clearly exasperated.
+‘How long did you have to wait to get the right day?’ grumbled the captain of the Sally, clearly exasperated.

 ‘Sorry, gentlemen.
 You have your orders.
 All you have to do is carry them out.
 I suggest we set sail before the wind drops altogether.’